Azure-Samples/azure-search-openai-demo/README.md

 1. If that resource group is in a different location than the one you'll pick for the `azd up` step, then run `azd env set AZURE_SEARCH_SERVICE_LOCATION {Location of existing service}`
 1. If the search service's SKU is not standard, then run `azd env set AZURE_SEARCH_SERVICE_SKU {Name of SKU}`.
 The free tier won't work as it doesn't support managed identity. ([See other possible values](https://learn.microsoft.com/azure/templates/microsoft.search/searchservices?pivots=deployment-language-bicep#sku))
+1. If you have an existing index that is set up with all the expected fields, then run `azd env set AZURE_SEARCH_INDEX {Name of existing index}`.
+Otherwise, the `azd up` command will create a new index.

 #### Other existing Azure resources